lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 		  - Disk space in GB needed for extracting feature count matrix
 		  - 100
 		  - 100
-		* - backend
-		  - Cloud backend for file transfer.
-Available options:

-		    - "gcp" for Google Cloud;
-		    - "aws" for Amazon AWS;
-		    - "local" for local machine.
-		  - "gcp"
-		  - "gcp"
 		* - preemptible
-		  - Number of preemptible tries
+		  - Number of preemptible tries.
+Only works for GCP
 		  - 2
 		  - 2
 		* - awsQueueArn
 		  - The AWS ARN string of the job queue to be used.
-This only works for ``aws`` backend.
+Only works for AWS
 		  - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
 		  - ""

 Parameters used for feature count matrix extraction
 +++++++++++++++++++++++++++++++++++++++++++++++++++

+Cell barcode inclusion lists (previously known as whitelists) are automatically decided based on the *Chemistry* specified in the sample sheet.
+The association table is `here <https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-inclusion-list-formerly-barcode-whitelist>`_.

+Cell barcode matching settings are also automatically decided based on the chemistry specified:

+	* For 10x V3 and V4 chemistry: a hamming distance of ``0`` is allowed for matching cell barcodes, and the UMI length is ``12``;
-If the chemistry is V2, `10x genomics v2 cell barcode white list`_ will be used, a hamming distance of 1 is allowed for matching cell barcodes, and the UMI length is 10.
+	* For *multiome*: a hamming distance of ``1`` is allowed for matching cell barcodes, and the UMI length is ``12``;
-If the chemistry is V3, `10x genomics v3 cell barcode white list`_ will be used, a hamming distance of 0 is allowed for matching cell barcodes, and the UMI length is 12.
+	* For 10x V2 chemistry: a hamming distance of ``1`` is allowed for matching cell barcodes, and the UMI length is ``10``.

 For Perturb-seq data, a small number of sgRNA protospace sequences will be sequenced ultra-deeply and we may have PCR chimeric reads.
 Therefore, we generate filtered feature count matrices as well in a data driven manner: